How To: Ensure a utility network is fully 3D-enabled

-Depending on what version of ArcGIS Pro is used when the utility network is initially created, it may not have full 3D capabilities for viewing dirty area and error features.
+Depending on the version of ArcGIS Pro used when the utility network is initially created, it may not have full 3D capabilities for viewing dirty areas and error features.
 This impacts the viewing capabilities of dirty areas and error features for editing network features that store Z-values.

-Note: There are differences in creating a new utility network at ArcGIS Pro 2.2 compared to upgrading an existing utility network created at ArcGIS Pro 2.1.
-The Upgrade Dataset tool is used to upgrade an existing utility network schema to match the ArcGIS Pro client version, but the dirty areas and error features' spatial reference cannot be Z enabled as part of the upgrade.
+There are differences in creating a new utility network at ArcGIS Pro 2.2 compared to upgrading an existing utility network created at ArcGIS Pro 2.1.
+The Upgrade Dataset tool is used to upgrade an existing utility network schema to match the ArcGIS Pro client version, but the dirty areas and error features' spatial reference cannot be Z-enabled as part of the upgrade